Protect your family, home, and community with these tips

 Prevent batteries from reacting with other batteries to keep you and county employees safe.

 Step 1: Tape battery terminals with clear packing tape.
-Do NOT cover battery labels that indicate the chemistry of the battery.

 Make sure that battery type is clearly visible to county employees, who are responsible for sorting them.